stawberri/twitter_dbooks/README.md

 There are two places where you can put your tags: your bot's profile, and your bot's environment variables (ENV Settings).
 Your ENV Settings are for things that are meant to be secret and not likely to change often, like your `%twitter_` and `%danbooru_` %tags.
 Everything else can go into your bot's profile description.
 You can type anything you want into your bot's bio, but it has to end with your tags!
 Just type `@_dbooks` to let your bot know to start reading its own bio, and add your tags behind it.

 Note that aside from your `%twitter_` and `%danbooru_` %tags, there's no rule about where your tags have to go.
-You can put all of your tags inside of your ENV setting and leave `@_dbooks` out of your profile if you wish, but that would make your bot harder to tweak.
+You can even put all of your tags, including your search tags, inside of your ENV setting!

 ### Example Configuration